carpentries/instructor-training/_episodes/08-motivation.md

 People learn best when they care about a topic and believe they can master it.
-This presents us with a problem because most scientists might know vaguely the value of programming but struggle
-with how to get started:
+This presents us with a problem because most scientists might know vaguely the value of programming, find it imitating, and struggle with how to get started:
 Their early experiences with computers are often demoralizing, and believing that something will be hard to learn is a self-fulfilling prophecy.